 Key 10: Editing

-Any kid who does this at least once is well on the way to becoming a better writer.
+Any kid who goes through this list of ideas on how to write a story at least once is well on the way to improving writing skills and becoming a better writer!

-I hope you find these keys to story writing for kids helpful to get your kids writing and enjoying writing and storytelling.
+I hope you find these keys to story writing for kids helpful to get reluctant writers to enjoy writing and storytelling.
 It can be a fun project for your family day to each write a story and read them to each other!

 A.L.
 Tait is the author of The Mapmaker Chronicles, an epic middle-grade adventure series for boys and girls, out now with Kane Miller.
-You can find out more about the series and purchase here or visit her website for more writing tips here.
+You can find out more about the series on her website.